Stained Glass (TV series): Episode 17

 The next day, Dong-joo checked out from his hotel to prepare to leave for Japan, but looked back as he thought about the sweet memories he shared with Ji-soo: When he danced with her, and the birthday celebration.
 He checked out at the reception counter, and received a call from Gi-tae to see him off, an offer he refused earlier to his secretary.

 Dong-joo boarded the car which took him to the airport.
 On the way, he looked at the receipt of his hotel expenses, and spotted a message on Ji-soo.
 He ordered the driver to turn back to their original destination, and thought about his father's relation with Ji-soo.
 Dong-joo gave a call to his father, who was in a meeting.
-When the phone reached his father's, he shouted to him why he didn't told him earlier.
+When the phone reached his father's, he shouted to him why he didn't tell him earlier.
 He hung up the phone and wept for a while, before driving to the photo studio where Ji-soo worked, but to find that it was empty, and met Tae-hee.
 He left after exchanging a few words.

 He drove to the restaurant where they met, only to meet with similar luck.
 When he reached the garden where they met before, he found Ji-soo and rushed up to her.

 Meanwhile, Tae-hee returned to her Gi-tae's office to report the matter to him.
 He was shocked to find out that Dong-joo didn't board on the flight to Japan.
 That night, Jeong helped Dong-joo to rearrange a room in another hotel in Seoul after deciding not to return to Japan.

 Dong-joo asked for a reconciliation, which was rejected by Ji-soo, who cited her mother's death was caused by the absence of her father.
 She also expressed her hate for Keiko, her father's second wife who jointly adopted Dong-joo.
 Dong-joo then confessed that he is willing to give up his family for her, and Ji-soo refused, pleading him to separate from her.
 Dong-joo then covered her eyes and said that their relationship cannot be hidden, just like the sky above their heads.

 Jin-soo called upon her son, and asked him to dine with her tomorrow, after her husband entered her room and expressed his will to find out the conspirator of Tae-su's death.
 His daughter-in-law, meanwhile, had confirmed that Jin-soo is the conspirator and was deciding when to reveal the truth.

 Jin-soo met Ji-soo the next day, and requested her to stay by Gi-tae's side.
 She made another request that even if everybody threw stones at Gi-tae, she should not be doing so and try to protect him.
 As Jin-soo waited for Ji-soo's agreement, Ji-soo looked down onto the floor.